Coconut Oil Uses

 Just remember to gradually build up your solar callus to prevent sun burn.
 Coconut oil's SPF factor can be as high as 8.

-Being an organic sunscreen is just one of the many coconut oil uses for everyday beauty routines.
+An organic sunscreen is just one of the many coconut oil uses for everyday beauty routines.

-Coconut Oil Uses for Natural Beauty VIDEO
+Coconut Oil Uses for Natural Beauty

-Lip & Body Moisturizer Massage Oil
+- Lip & Body Moisturizer

-Coconut Oil Uses - Make-up Remover
+Coconut Oil Uses -

 One of my favorite cosmetic coconut oil uses is as a make-up remover.